tap349/tap349.github.io/_posts/2017-07-21-jekyll-troubleshooting.md

 ```
 {% endraw %}

-it looks like `site.baseurl` is always set to current url - that is why
+it looks like `site.baseurl` is always set to current url - that's why
 assets are searched for in wrong location.

 **solution**